Academic Research Organization (ARO) Agreements Guidelines Relating to Conflicts of Interest

 - The School has financial incentives linked to the success of a clinical trial that would be conducted under the auspices of the ARO.

-Limited ARO Agreement – Occasionally, an ARO agreement may be more limited in scope, involving only the participation of a faculty-investigator as a global PI or in another research support role.
-In such cases, the faculty-investigator must be a member of an ISMMS Designated Clinical Research Center.
+2. Limited ARO Agreement - An ARO agreement may be more limited in scope, involving only the participation of a faculty-investigator as a global PI or in another specific research support role.
+In such cases, the faculty-investigator must be a member of an ISMMS Designated Clinical Research Center or obtain an approval in the process described below.

 Arrangements That Would Not Qualify for ARO Agreements